ch4n3l/ch4n3l.github.io/_posts/2017/2019-05-29-mybb-add-admin-via-xss.md

 req.send(params);
 ~~~

-In short, in order to perform any sensitive action in the myBB Admin Panel, there is a token that is required which is called `my_post_key`.
-The following script sends a request to the myBB Admin Panel (which seems to have a lifespan of 30 minutes before asking the user to reauthenticate), retrieves the source and parses it looking for my_post_key.
+In short, in order to perform any sensitive action in the myBB Admin Panel, there is a token that is required which is called my_post_key.
+The following script sends a request to the myBB Admin Panel form which is responsible for adding a new user (which seems to have a lifespan of 30 minutes before asking the user to reauthenticate).
+Then it retrieves the source and parses it looking for my_post_key.
 Once it finishes, it sends a subsequent request to add a user to the Administrator group with the username as hacker and password as hacker12345.

 Here is a video proof of concept demonstrating it in action: